 The key factor in determining whether someone’s death was wrongful is determining whether it was avoidable.
 This requires proving that if the liable party had done their due diligence, been more thorough, not gotten distracted, etc., the decedent would still be alive.

-Wrongful deaths in Melbourne commonly result from motor vehicle accidents, medical malpractice, workplace accidents, slips and falls, motorcycle collisions, and more.
-Loved ones who are unsure about whether they have a valid wrongful death case should consult with a local attorney for clarity.
+Wrongful deaths in Florida commonly result from motor vehicle accidents, medical malpractice, workplace accidents, slips and falls, motorcycle collisions, and more.
+Loved ones who are unsure about whether they have a valid wrongful death case should consult with a skilled Melbourne attorney for clarity.

-Melbourne requires all potential plaintiffs to file lawsuits within two years of the date of the death in most occasions.
-Only the Personal Representative of the decedent’s estate representative can file a wrongful death suit.
-Further, only certain family members can receive compensation from a person’s death in a wrongful death lawsuit.
+This state requires all potential plaintiffs to file lawsuits within two years of the date of the death in most occasions.
+Only the personal representative of the decedent’s estate representative can file a wrongful death suit.
+Further, only certain family members can receive compensation.

 This could include the decedent’s health, life, and car insurance information, medical records and bills, death certificate, photos of damage or injury from the incident that caused the death, or any other information you think might be relevant.
-If you are ready to file a wrongful death lawsuit, contact an experienced attorney in Melbourne who specializes in wrongful death cases right away.
+If you are ready to file a claim, contact Norden Leacox Accident & Injury Law today.